A SIMPLE GUIDE TO HOME LOAN JARGON

 Agreement of Sale

-Features that enhance a property’s attractiveness and increase the owner’s satisfaction.
+A feature of real property that enhances its attractiveness and increases the occupant’s or user’s satisfaction, although the feature is not essential to the property’s use.
 Natural amenities include a pleasant or desirable location near water, scenic views of the surrounding area, etc. Human-made amenities include swimming pools, tennis courts, community buildings, and other recreational facilities.

 A timetable for payment of a mortgage loan.
 An amortization schedule shows the amount of each payment applied to interest and principal and shows the remaining balance after each payment is made.

-The amount of time required to amortize or pay off the mortgage loan.
+The amount of time required to amortize the mortgage loan.
 The amortization term is expressed as a number of months.

 Annual Percentage Rate